 Our Treasure Chest of Ideas

-Our annual “Favorites of the Famous” recommendations, started when Bob was a senior editor at Forbes Magazine, continued when he was editor of Equities Magazine and still comes out today in a March issue of Flaherty Financial News Newsletter.The combined portfolios of our panels of wise men and women have beaten the S&P 500 18 out of 26 efforts, including a streak of 13 consecutive times.
+Our annual “Favorites of the Famous” recommendations, started when Bob was a senior editor at Forbes Magazine, continued when he was editor of Equities Magazine and still comes out today in an annual issue of Flaherty Financial News Newsletter.The combined portfolios of our panels of wise men and women have beaten the S&P 500 18 out of 27 efforts, including a streak of 13 consecutive times.
 This is one of the best long-term track records of an annual favorite stock feature anywhere on the planet.
 We still get HIGH with the help of our friends.

 International investors flew from Medellin over 500 miles deeper toward the Columbian border with Ecuador before transferring to military helicopters which landed guided by brush fires lit by heavily armed soldiers.
 Everyone exiting, including South American Gold President Ray De Motte (left) and Editor Bob Flaherty (right) , was ordered to keep moving quickly because FARC guerillas were rumored to be in the area.
 Next came a bumpy winding ride up around a mountain to South American Gold's (SAGD.OB) initial Santacruz Gold Project in the least explored most dangerous and therefore least picked over part of Columbia.
 Alas SAGD terminated the venture but the ride was fun.

 We experiment to get spectacular response.